-Friends of the game park explore new animal worlds in Leipzig and Dresden!
+Friends of the wildlife park explore new animal worlds in Leipzig and Dresden!

 Transparenz: Redaktionell erstellt und geprüft.